nanoguy0/ts-formatter/README.md

 # Type Processors
 Type processors give you the ability to manipulate the string representation of the inserted data according to specific rules.
 Here's a detailed look at the existing type processors.

-## GLOBAL TYPE FLAGS
-Some typeprocessors share arguments, in which case they have a `global type flag` meaning that you can append them to any function that is a member of one, is you include the type flag in the parameter (usually at the end) it will also be executed.

-1. **Seperator Flag** `,` - Append this to any type processor argument, or by itself and it group numbers by comma seperators.
-Example:
-    - `{0:decimal:,}` - Can use it with no additional type parameter, example returns "1,000.00"
-    - `{0:currency:$,}` - Or use it with a type argument, example returns "$1,000.00"
-2.
-**Make sure you only use it with one that subscribes to the global type flag*

----

 ## String - `:string`
 Returns the existing value.
 Additional type parameters are:
 - `:lower`: Converts the string to lowercase